 - Anal gland expressions

-Hours: As of now, we are committed to keeping our regular hours (12pm to 10pm, every day) at both Bond Vet clinics (Cobble Hill and Upper East Side).
+As of now, we are committed to keeping our regular hours (12pm to 10pm, every day) at all three Bond Vet clinics (Upper West Side, Upper East Side, and Cobble Hill).
 You can book your appointment online or stop by for a visit.

 - Upon arrival, please wait outside the hospital — one of our staff members will come and greet you, check you and your pet in, and take them into the hospital.
 At this time, we are not allowing clients inside the hospital — this is for your and our staff’s protection.